max0x7ba/atomic_queue/README.md

 ## Design Principles
 When minimizing latency a good design is not when there is nothing left to add, but rather when there is nothing left to remove, as these queues exemplify.

 Minimizing latency naturally maximizes throughput.
-Low latency reciprocal is high throuhput, in ideal mathematical and practical engineering sense.
+Low latency reciprocal is high throughput, in ideal mathematical and practical engineering sense.
 Low latency is incompatible with any delays and/or batching, which destroy original (hardware) global time order of events pushed into one queue by different threads.
 Maximizing throughput, on the other hand, can be done at expense of latency by delaying and batching multiple updates.

 The main design principle these queues follow is _minimalism_, which results in such design choices as: